NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

 #### HTML ####

 [Hypertext Markup Language (HTML)](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) is the base language that is used to create web pages.
 It defines the structure of a page and allows page _elements_ (e.g. headings, paragraphs, lists, images, etc.) to be _tagged_ and labeled with _attributes_.
 The way that an element is tagged and labeled allows the browser (with [CSS](#css)) to determine how the content of the element should be displayed.
-Elements and attributes also allow [JavaScript](#javascript), [Vue.js](#vue.js) and [Cypress](#cypress) to interact with the page style, structure and content.
+Elements and attributes also allow [JavaScript](#javascript), [Vue.js](#vue.js) and [cypres](#cypres) to interact with the page style, structure and content.

   - Resources:
-    - [HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics): A great place to start if you have not worked with HTML before or want a refresher.
+    - [HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics): A great place to start if you have not worksed with HTML before or want a refresher.
     - [Your first form](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form): An introduction to HTML forms, which FarmData2 uses to collect input from the user (e.g. plantings, harvests, search criteria, etc.)
     - [HTML Tables](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables): An introduction to creating tables in HTML, which FarmData2 uses to display many of the different reports that can be generated.
     - [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML): A collection of guides and assessments that give a comprehensive introduction to HTML.